 Japanese art and culture are so distinctive that a wedding party with this theme is just brimming with decorative possibilities.
 To appreciate each artful detail, this motif works best for a small yet elegant gathering—your engagement dinner perhaps, a get-together for the in-laws-to-be, or an intimate bridesmaids’ luncheon.
 The event can be held at home, in a cozy restaurant, in a function room of a clubhouse, or at a penthouse condo.
 Whatever the venue or occasion, though, the overall look is key!
 Decor elements that definitely say Japan are combined with personal touches, stylish color choices and textures, and an element of surprise.
+Here is our modern Japanese engagement party theme inspired by cherry blossoms!

 Say “Welcome to Japan” with an Elegant Tablescape